 For the notification message, if the indicator was present in the NEWM and REPL messages, the presence of the indicator is however optional in the REPE/RMDR.
 If present in the REPE/RMDR function, its value must be the same as in the NEWM/REPL (it cannot be amended).

 The indicator cannot be added in the RMDR, if not already present in the notification NEWM/REPL message.
-It can be added to the REPE message only if this information has been received after the eligibility date of the event (e.g. after record date).
+It can be added to the REPE message only if this information has been received after the entitlement date of the event (e.g. after record date).

 Any other intermediary in the chain should report the value of this indicator as per the value received from the previous intermediary.